finos/common-cloud-controls/docs/governance/community-groups.md

 1. Propose the formation of a new [SIG] using the [proposal template], completing all necessary fields.
 1. Work with the [SC] to schedule a proposal presentation.
 1. The [SC] will vote on the proposal within two (2) weeks of presentation.
-1. If approved, the [SC] will appoint a [SIG] Lead.
+1. If approved, the [SC] will appoint a [SIG Lead].
 If the proposer included a volunteer to lead the [SIG], a vote should be called to consider the volunteer.
 Otherwise, a volunteer should be found and confirmed prior to the [SIG] formation.
-1. The [SIG] Lead should work closely with the SC to draft a charter for the [SIG].
+1. The [SIG Lead] should work closely with the SC to draft a charter for the [SIG].
 The charter for the [WG] must be contributed through a pull request to a new directory within `docs/governance/special-interest-groups`.
-1. When it is complete, the [SIG] Lead should work with the [SC] to schedule a charter presentation.
+1. When it is complete, the [SIG Lead] should work with the [SC] to schedule a charter presentation.
 1. The [SC] will vote on the proposed charter within one (1) week of presentation.
-If not approved, the [SIG] Lead should incorporate any feedback and schedule a new charter presentation.
+If not approved, the [SIG Lead] should incorporate any feedback and schedule a new charter presentation.
-1. Upon acceptance of the charter, the [SC] must coordinate with FINOS and the [SIG] Lead to add a recurring public meeting to the community calendar.
+1. Upon acceptance of the charter, the [SC] must coordinate with FINOS and the [SIG Lead] to add a recurring public meeting to the community calendar.

 ### Accountability

-[SIG] Leads or their delegates must present verbal OR written updates to the [SC] at its regular public meetings.
+[SIG Lead]s or their delegates must present verbal OR written updates to the [SC] at its regular public meetings.

-[SIG] Leads or their delegates must present an annual status report to the [SC] at the [SC]'s discretion.
+[SIG Lead]s or their delegates must present an annual status report to the [SC] at the [SC]'s discretion.

 ### Horizontal [SIGs]